About this course

 Contact hours for lectures, seminars and workshops total 12 hours per week in each of the two taught semesters, scheduled over two or three days maximum and between the hours of 9.00am and 6.00pm.

-In the second year of study you will spend a semester working on a business consultancy project with the second semester working on your dissertation.
+In the second year of study you will spend your first semester working on a business consultancy project with the second semester working on your dissertation.

 A combination of workshops and tutorials will support progress throughout the consultancy project and dissertation module.